sacharias/AdventOfCode2021/README.md

 # AdventOfCode2021
-Solutions to AoC 2021 in JS
+Solutions to AoC 2021 in Python.